 Activity Station/Rest Stop

-An activity station/rest stop has been added to an area just west of the new Kipling Underpass along Van Bibber Creek Trail.
+A trailside activity station/rest stop is located west of the Kipling Underpass along Van Bibber Creek Trail.
 Funded in part with a Jefferson County Open Space grant, a shaded picnic area and series of fitness equipment offer added recreation to one of Arvada's premiere Regional Trails.
 Take in views of the Harold D Lutz Baseball Fields along with views of foothill and mountain vistas.
-Ride your bike or take a walk on Van Bibber Creek Trail to check out this new trail feature.
+Ride your bike or take a walk on Van Bibber Creek Trail to check out this interactive trail feature.